aireilly/openshift-mkdocs/docs/scalability_and_performance/recommended-host-practices.md

 After defragmentation, if etcd still uses more than 50% of its available space, consider increasing the disk quota for etcd.

-## OpenShift Container Platform infrastructure components
+## OpenShift Container Platform infrastructure components {#infrastructure-components_recommended-host-practices}

 The following infrastructure workloads do not incur OpenShift Container Platform worker subscriptions: